CRUSTDE-ContainerizedRustDevEnv/cross_compile_crustde_container/README.md

 Hashtags: #rustlang #buildtool #developmenttool #tutorial #docker #ssh #container #podman #Linux #OCI
 My projects on Github are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

+## Containerized Rust development environment - CRDE

+We will repeat how to create a Containerized Rust development environment (CRDE).
+Things change over time and the old tutorials might be outdated.
+It is also good to start from scratch from time to time to avoid accumulating side-effects that we forget about.
+It is very easy to reset everything because we use containers.

+## Cross-compile

+We will cross compile to Linux, Windows, musl, WASI and WASM from our CRDE.